Blaster4385/cafmerge/README.md

 # cafmerge
-A blazing-fast utility that lets you easily merge CAF tags into your ROM source.
+A blazing-fast utility that lets you easily merge CLO tags into your ROM source.

 # Usage
 First, you need a custom manifest: